 Our business is subject to risks associated with conducting business internationally.
-We have physical operations and personnel in Canada, the United States, and Ireland, and maintain offices in these three countries.
-We have recently established a subsidiary in Singapore, and intend to hire personnel and establish an office there.
-In addition, some of our suppliers and collaborative and clinical trial relationships are located outside the United States.
+Some of our suppliers and collaborative and clinical trial relationships are located outside the United States.
 Accordingly, our future results could be harmed by a variety of factors, including:

-- economic instability or weakness, including inflation, reduced growth, diminished credit availability, weakened consumer confidence or increased unemployment; - instability in the international geopolitical environment, including as a result of the Russian invasion of Ukraine; - sociopolitical instability in particular foreign economies and markets; - differing regulatory requirements for drug approvals in foreign countries; - potentially reduced protection for intellectual property rights; - difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers, including any changes that China may impose as a result of political tensions between Canada and China or the United States and China; - regulatory changes and economic conditions following the UK's withdrawal from the EU and uncertainty related to the terms of the withdrawal: - changes in non-U.S. currency exchange rates and currency controls; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - · differing reimbursement regimes, including price controls; - negative consequences from changes in tax laws; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities outside the United States; - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; and - supply and other disruptions resulting from the impact of public health epidemics, including the COVID-19 pandemic, on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.
+- economic instability or weakness, including inflation, reduced growth, diminished credit availability, weakened consumer confidence or increased unemployment; - instability in the international geopolitical environment, including as a result of the Russian invasion of Ukraine; - sociopolitical instability in particular foreign economies and markets; - differing regulatory requirements for drug approvals in foreign countries; - potentially reduced protection for intellectual property rights; - difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers, including any changes that China may impose as a result of political tensions between Canada and China or the United States and China; - regulatory changes and economic conditions following the UK's withdrawal from the EU and uncertainty related to the terms of the withdrawal; - changes in non-U.S. currency exchange rates and currency controls; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - differing reimbursement regimes, including price controls; - negative consequences from changes in tax laws; - workforce uncertainty in countries where labor unrest is more common than in the United States;

+- production shortages resulting from any events affecting raw material supply or manufacturing capabilities outside the United States; - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; and - supply and other disruptions resulting from the impact of public health epidemics, including the COVID-19 pandemic, on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.